 - With the exception of Family Learning classes, BAEC does not accommodate children.
 Students must not attend classes with children or leave them unsupervised in the building.

-- BAEC is taking a range of measures to ensure safe access to the centres, maintain social distancing and ensure a high standard of hygiene.
+- BAEC is taking a range of measures to ensure safe access to the centres and ensure a high standard of hygiene.
 You can help us by respecting all procedures and reporting any safety concerns as soon as possible.